zeek/zeek-docs/doc/script-reference/autogenerated-packet-analyzer-index.rst

    match the originator of the packet.

-   :SPA: The sender protocol address.
+   :param SPA: The sender protocol address.

-   :SHA: The sender hardware address.
+   :param SHA: The sender hardware address.

-   :TPA: The target protocol address.
+   :param TPA: The target protocol address.

-   :THA: The target hardware address.
+   :param THA: The target hardware address.

-   :explanation: A short description of why the ARP packet is considered "bad".
+   :param explanation: A short description of why the ARP packet is considered "bad".

    .. zeek:see:: arp_reply arp_request